Last updated: September 5, 2025

 Address: Cloonradoon, Strokestown, Co.
 Roscommon, F42 H282, Ireland

-If you have time, I highly recommend visiting Strokestown Park, that is 46 km (28 miles) north of Athlone.
+If you have time, I recommend visiting Strokestown Park, about 46 km (28 miles) north of Athlone.
 This estate was owned by the aristocratic landlords, the Mahon Family, led by the Major, Denis Mahon.
 Their tenants (mostly poor peasant families) leased some of it during the Great Irish Famine in the mid-1800’s.

-The landlords lived at Strokestown Park House (Palladian House), which King Charles II. gave to Nicholas Mahon to thank him for his help during the English Civil War (1642-1651).
+The landlords lived at Strokestown Park House (Palladian House), which King Charles II. gave to Nicholas Mahon to thank him for his help during the English Civil War.
 This estate belonged to the Mahon Family until it was sold in 1979.

 Visitors can book a guided tour and look at a kitchen with an oven from 1740, a school room, and a toy room with 19th century toys.